JunjieChiang/junjiechiang.github.io/_pages/about.md

 - Deep Learning
 - AI4Industry

-Previously, I graduated from Shenyang Ligong University with a bachelor’s degree in 2022.
-My research directions include the intersection of natural language processing, knowledge engineering, computer vision and machine learning, and their applications in areas such as smart construction and smart grids.
+Previously, I graduated from Shenyang Ligong University with B.Eng degree in 2022.
+My research directions include the intersection of natural language processing, knowledge engineering, computer vision and machine learning, and their applications in industries.

 ➡️ Download my [Resumé](./uploads/Jiang's CV.pdf)